Evolution of a Mama Tantrum – and How to STOP One

 64 Positive Things to Say to Kids

-Subscribe to the Bounceback Field Notes to Download your FREE printable of 64 Positive Things to Say to Kids
+Subscribe to Download your FREE printable of 64 Positive Things to Say to Kids

 Thank you so much, Alissa.
 I’m grateful that you’re shining light on the reality of mothers getting angry, it really helps to take away the shame we feel.
 I read many but not all of the comments so I’m not sure if anyone else touched on this thought… On my own and with a therapist, I’m investigating how my anger/rage is not just a product of what’s happening that day or in the moment, but is actually a multi-layered experience that compounds the present as well as my anger from the past.
 And potentially even inherited anger – I have taken on some of my parents’ anger because they weren’t able to process it.
 My layers of anger also include my inner child’s unexpressed or unrecognized anger (tantrums I didn’t get to have for whatever reasons – and now they’re reawakened by my son being the same age as when this happened for me), and anger that I had at my parents (and the world) while I was growing up that I haven’t fully felt and processed yet either.
 I’m not sure how much sense this makes, I’m still in the depths of working through it and feeling my anger in safe spaces – like my therapist’s office.
 For me it’s very effective to work with a somatically trained therapist since anger is an emotion that’s often easily felt and moved through the body.
 I’m also finding that underneath my anger is usually deep sadness/grief and a lot of terror.